Mary Jean Serafin of Chexie Rice Trading is the partner supplier of SAFER Foundation for the food kits in North Bay Boulevard (North and South).

 This is not the first time that the wife and husband team supplied NGOs with items for relief goods.
 They also did this during Ondoy and Yolanda.
 One time, there was a school in Quezon City that ordered rice in bulk/big quantities from their store, when they knew that the school could always find suppliers in their own city.
 They don’t know how NGOs or groups get to identify them as supplier, but they deliver anyway.

 Vivian Illut of NLMNF asked around among rice suppliers (bigasan) at the Agora market who could supply goods for their relief packs and will agree to directly receiving the payment from a donor, and Jean said they can do it.
 If procurement is for relief operations, Jean said they usually either sell at a discount (she gave a discount for SAFER relief efforts) or do not add a profit margin.
 Nevertheless, they know this kind of efforts usually has a return, in terms of good sales or gaining “suki.”
 For this pandemic and lockdown period, this husband and wife team also provided relief goods for their neighbors in need, or who have no income for the period.
-Their pack contains 7.5 kilos of rice and 15 eggs, 1 liter of oil and 1 kg of sugar.
+Their pack contains 5 kilos of rice and 10 eggs.

 Jean’s message to all the donors and volunteers is simple.
 “Kailangan pasalamatan natin sila.
 Ang pagvolunteer ay hindi po biro.
 Dapat thankful tayo sa kanila.”
 (We need to thank them.
 Being a volunteer is no joke.)